 1 c. bittersweet chocolate chips, chopped

-1. Whisk flour, flax, baking soda and salt in a medium bowl.
+1. Whisk flour, flax, baking soda, salt, and coconut sugar in a medium bowl.

 2. In a second, larger bowl, whisk oil, vanilla and applesauce.
 Add dry ingredients to wet and stir until completely combined.
 Add chips and stir to combine.
 Cover and chill at least 30 minutes or up to several hours.